novoda/react-native-workshop/slides.md

 # State - getting and initial
 To make the `Switch` work, we need to **change the state of our app**.
 React class components can be stateful, which means the `App` component can hold its state and React to events.

 To access the state in a component, you can use `this.state`.
-This means our `App` component can pass the todo list as a property to `TodoList`, receiving it from the state.
+This means our `App` component can pass the TODO list as a property to `TodoList`, receiving it from the state.

 The initial state can be set in the constructor of a component, or alternatively `state = initialState` inside the class.